- 1 – 4 years of experience.

 - Arrange interviews and editorial meetings with key journalists for clients’ in person or over the phone - and facilitate these meetings where necessary

 - Monitor media coverage and report results to the wider team and clients

-- Attend client events
+- Attend client events and industry conferences

-- Deliver analytics reports on social media, reporting on traffic, engagement and follower figures
+- Deliver analytics reports on social media, reporting on traffic, engagement and follower figures (where necessary)

 - Brainstorm fresh ideas for PR campaigns